Kostoulas, A. (in preparation). Challenging Boundaries in Language Education. Cham: Springer.

 - It is expected to appear in late 2019.

 Kostoulas, A. (2018).
 A Language School as a Complex System:Complex Systems Theory in English Language Teaching.
 Frankfurt: Peter Lang.

 - The aim of this monograph is to show how a Complex Systems Theory can be used to describe phenomena that interest us in language education.

-- Using a language school in Greece as an example, I argue we can think of it as a complex dynamic system.
+- Using a language school in Greece as an example, I suggest we can think of the school as a complex dynamic system.
 I then go on to present such a description, which I argue should contain four components:

 - a delineation of all the forms of teaching and learning conceivably available to the school (its state space);

 - a description of the forms of teaching and learning that are made more likely, taking into account the resources available (or affordances)

 - an overview of the main motivational drivers that can be identified in the school (the intentionalities); and finally,

 - a presentation of the forms of teaching and learning that actually take place (the attractors).